UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 drive is made available to gateway users so they may explore a larger collection of data sets for research or teaching purposes.

-Kubernetes is a "container orchestration engine" which takes on the responsibility of managing the creation of new containers, the networking between them, and interactions between containers and cloud providers, to name a few.
+[Kubernetes](https://kubernetes.io) is a "container orchestration engine" which takes on the responsibility of managing the creation of new containers, the networking between them, and interactions between containers and cloud providers, to name a few {cite}`kubernetes`.
 To deploy Kubernetes on Jetstream2 and benefit from the aforementioned advantages, we use Jetstream-Kubespray, which has two primary components:

-1) Terraform, an Infrastructure as Code technology
+1) [Terraform](https://terraform.io), an Infrastructure as Code technology {cite}`terraform`
-2) Ansible, an automation technology
+2) [Ansible](https://www.redhat.com/en/ansible-collaborative), an automation technology {cite}`ansible`

 After setting some parameters in a Terraform variable file, most importantly the number of virtual machines (referred to as VMs, or nodes) and their "flavor"